Overview

 Children under 8 years

-The initial consultation for children 8 years and under will entail a review by a psychologist or child psychiatrist.
-They may be referred later to a paediatrician who specialises in adolescent medicine and gender diversity if required.
+The initial consultation for children who are younger than 8 years of age is with a mental health clinician, such as a psychologist or child psychiatrist.
+They may be referred in the future to a paediatrician who specialises in adolescent medicine and gender diversity if required.

 Assessment and Support